nigelhoward/AlltheusNet485/README.md

 Nick Gammon - http://www.gammon.com.au/forum/?id=11428 - For the original RS485 Non blocking library
 Efstathios Chatzikyriakidis - http://playground.arduino.cc/Code/QueueArray - For QueueArray library I hacked to suit my requirements here.

-## Please note - July 2018

-This is very, very much work in progress.
-Current work commitments have made it difficult for me to update thsi page and the corresponding website.
-I will hopefully be able to return to this project in the very neare future.

-More later ....